What is the Urban Agriculture Forum?

 The Urban Agriculture Forum (UAF) is a bi-annual event hosted by Sustain: the Australian Food Network.
 In 2021 it was held on the lands of the Wurundjeri people of the Kulin Nation, in Melbourne, and in 2023 it will be held in Redfern, Sydney, at the National Centre of Indigenous Excellence, on the lands of the Gadidal people of the Eora Nation.

-This year Sustain is excited to co-host the event in Sydney with the help of our partners Community Gardens Australia, City of Sydney and the Royal Botanic Gardens NSW Community Greening.
+This year Sustain is excited to co-host the event in Sydney with the help of our partners Community Gardens Australia, with support from City of Sydney and the Royal Botanic Gardens NSW Community Greening.

 Our 2021 Forum attracted over 200 policy makers, practitioners, innovators and institutions interested in urban agriculture, edible gardens, food policy and more.

 This year’s inspiring agenda is evolving fast and features a number of innovative local and international urban agricultural practices including groundbreaking new research, policy and practice in the field.

 Check out our stellar line up of Speakers we have confirmed so far below!!